KEY MILESTONES | 2018 IMPACT | 2019 & BEYOND | SAS PARTNERSHIP | GREEN TEAM

-Sustainability and an awareness of our impact on the local environment and community has been part of our ethos for Boardmasters throughout its time and working with our environmental consultants, we are building on the existing work we’ve been doing and introducing new initiatives in an aim to continually make Boardmasters one of the most environmentally conscious and low impact festivals in the market.
+Sustainability and an awareness of our impact on the local environment and community has been part of our ethos at Boardmasters since the beginning.
+Working with our environmental consultants, we are building on the existing work we’ve been doing and introducing new initiatives in an aim to continually make Boardmasters one of the most environmentally conscious and low-impact festivals in the market.

 View some of the key environmental and sustainable actions implemented throughout the festival over the years.